 Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For" and "Withhold" and, with respect to proposals other than the election of directors, "Against" votes, abstentions and broker non-votes.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+Abstentions will be counted towards the vote total for each proposal, except with respect to the election of directors, and will have the same effect as "Against" votes.
+Broker non-votes have no effect and will not be counted towards the vote total for any proposal, except for Proposal 2.
+For Proposal 2, broker non-votes will have the same effect as "Against" votes.